TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 23/Acts 23.4.md

 ---

-And they that stood by said, Revilest thou God's high priest?
+Those who stood by said, "Do you malign God's high priest?"